naruthk/android-info448-guides/concepts/Activities.md

 # Activities

 An **activity** represents a screen that the user sees.
-Sometimes people refer to each screen as a presentation layer.
+Sometimes people refer to each screen as the presentation layer.

 Here's the actual definition from the official [document](https://developer.android.com/reference/android/app/Activity.html): "*An activity is a single, focused thing that the user can do.*"